whi-lab/whi-lab.github.io/projects/watch-over.markdown

 ## Support ##

-Support for this research is provided by the IST Seed Grant Award.
+Support for this research is provided by the [IST Seed Grant Award][ist-seed].

 ## People ##